Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 3

 Ine's Jack is a good signaller &

-this will be help him.
+this will help him.
 I am

 so glad Nana is enjoying herself

-Rory says Dear Belle is very thin
+Rory says Dear ^Belle is very thin

-& his photo shows this.
+& her photo shows this.
 You

-must send her & Mary on
+must send her to Tassy or

-somewhere darling for a rest.
+somewhere darling ^for a rest.
 It would

-my would it - I did not
+up would it.
+I did not

-know Jack Roberts had left
+Know Jack Roberts had left

 I must have missed your